 Your Inbox Under Siege

-Some players commented they were unable to redeem a prize, as the small print in the ‘Terms and Conditions’ states that you would need to contact them with certain information at a precise time and date.
+Some players commented they were unable to redeem a prize, as the small print in the ‘Terms and Conditions’ states that you would need to contact them with specific information at a precise time and date.
 Other comments include the password reset link did not respond to multiple requests and some affiliates reported that they had sent loads of traffic to Freelotto.com but did not get paid for their efforts [epinions.com].

 Now about the LottoExposed.com experience.
-Look, what we have got a couple of days ago.
-Oops, looks like we have won one million pounds – NOT! 😀 Stay away of such ‘good news’, folks!
+Look, what we got a couple of days ago.
+Oops, it looks like we have won one million pounds – NOT! 😀 Stay away of such ‘good news,’ folks!

 The Bottom Line for FreeLotto.com

-I don’t think I have ever seen that many diverse complaints for an online sweepstakes/lottery site.
+I don’t think I have ever seen that many diverse complaints about an online sweepstakes/lottery site.
 The fact that there is no direct way to contact Freelotto.com makes this all the more serious.
 There is no street address or telephone number; only their online form.
 Worse, there is every indication that your contact details will be shared so you’ll not be sure who will/could contact you next.